Fire Emblem: Dawn of Darkness

 "Oh, right, of course," Elincia replied, somewhat sheepishly.
 "I guess I'm just so eager to go."

-However, there were also the other nobles and Crimean common folk who had long supported her as well as Geoffrey to consider.
+However, there were also the other nobles and Crimean common folk who Elincia knew had long supported her reign.
 What would they think of such a decision made by their queen?
 What would Renning think?
-As Elincia worriedly contemplated this, she sighed with nervousness, wondering if she was really making a good choice at all.
-Upon seeing this, Geoffrey then approached her, having sensed her feelings.
+As Elincia worriedly contemplated this, she blew out her breath in a melancholy sigh.
+Was she was really making the right choice after all?
+Upon seeing the conflict in her face, Geoffrey then approached her.
+He laid a gentle hand on her shoulder and smiled.

-"Elincia, do not worry about things here," he comforted.
-"I will see to it that no problems arise about what you have chosen to do.
-If Ike is the man you desire to be with, then it should be accepted."
+"Elincia, do not worry about things here," he assured.
+"I will admit, I had hoped you would have reached a different decision.
+However, I will see to it there that are no problems arising here from your decision.
+If Ike is the man you desire to be with, then it should be accepted.
+And I know Lucia will say the same."

-"Are…are you sure?"
+"Well, are you sure?"
 Elincia wondered.
 "What about my lord uncle?
-Our friends from the Greil Mercenaries, Gallia, and Begnion?
+Or our friends from the Greil Mercenaries, Gallia, and Begnion?
 Even Daein?"

 "Yeah, that's true.
-I guess that makes Daein the only oddball in this," Elincia mused.
+I guess that means Daein's stance is the only one in question," Elincia mused.

-"Well, strictly speaking, I'm not sure they would even care," Geoffrey admitted.
+"Well, speaking candidly, I'm not sure they would even care," Geoffrey admitted.
 "That Micaiah seemed to be so stuck up and stubborn that she probably wouldn't even notice Crimea's ruler changed for ages."

-"Oh, good idea," Elincia agreed.
-She instantly grabbed some parchment and a quill once she finished her light packing.
-With Geoffrey's guidance as well as her own thoughts, Elincia had little trouble getting the important details written down, from the Mad King's War to a battle with wolf laguz a mere month later to the more recent Laguz Alliance conflicts.
-After signing her name upon completion, Elincia asked that Geoffrey deliver it and prepared for her departure.
+Elincia then quickly finished her light packing and grabbed some parchment and a quill.
+At first, Elincia found the task to be daunting.
+How could she explain, to a man who might as well have been her second father, that she was leaving for another continent and that, in all likelihood, they would never meet again?
+With Geoffrey's urging, however, Elincia soon began to explain why she had to undertake this journey.
+She wrote about how she had first met Ike and their time together, from the Mad King's War to a battle with wolf laguz and the search for the sword Ettard a mere month later, to the more recent Crimean Rebellion and the Laguz Alliance conflicts.
+After signing her name upon completion, Elincia and Geoffrey worked together to draw up the papers about their annulment and Elincia's abdication.
+Elincia then asked that Geoffrey deliver the documents while she prepared for her departure.
 She threw off whatever she thought might betray her royal origins.
 Jewelry, head pieces, the translucent cape she wore, anything of the sort would be left behind.
-She threw on an old dark brown cloak once she was finished to disguise herself.
+Once she was finished, she threw on an old dark brown cloak to disguise herself.
 It had been the cloak she always used in such occasions, more than a few of which related to seeing Ike.
 With great reluctance, she decided not to use her Pegasus, Gwydion, to fly to the nearest port.
 Though Gwydion had served her, and her great-grandmother before her, admirably in the wars, Gwydion was growing old and Elincia knew flying into port would only attract unwanted attention.
-While it pained her to think of leaving behind another friend, when those were few to begin with, she knew she was willing to make such a sacrifice to see Ike again and that Gwydion would be well taken care of in his old age.
+While it pained her to think of leaving behind yet another friend, when those were few enough to begin with, she knew she was willing to make such a sacrifice to see Ike again and that Gwydion would be well taken care of in his old age.

 "Geoffrey…I'm going to miss you and everyone else," she whispered, her voice choked with emotion.
 "I mean it.
 I wish Ike never had to leave Tellius…"